maybebyte/anthesis/why-self-host.md

    Argon ONE (a nice case) makes it feasible to overclock the thermally challenged Raspberry Pi 4B.
-1. An [MPD](https://www.musicpd.org/) instance is accessible within my LAN so I can play music on the speakers without any toil.
+1. An [MPD](https://www.musicpd.org/) instance is accessible within my LAN so I can play music on the speakers without toil.
 1. [Kodi](http://kodi.tv/) is also on here for my boyfriend.

 For all devices running Linux with MMC storage, I prefer F2FS, otherwise